 Does your job involve hot works – such as welding, the use of oxy/gas equipment and acetylene, cutting operations and air-arc gouging?
-If so, in this guest post from Riskatmedia, you’ll find ten tips to help you stay safe.
+If so, in this guest post you’ll find ten tips to help you stay safe.

 Each year, over 1000 work related injuries to welders are reported to the HSE – approximately 300 of which are major injuries, such as amputations and fractures.
 Some result from hazards that could occur in many work places, such as moving and handling, slips and trips and being hit by a moving or falling object.
 Others are more likely to be solely associated with welding activities, such as the intensity of electric arcs and high temperatures.
 So read on for top-tips to help ensure you dont become a statistic: